MattDunks94/flash-empire-apparel/README.md

 # Flash Empire Apparel

-<a href="">Flash Empire Apparel</a> is a fully working e-commerce site that demonstrates basic/advanced use of the web framework <a href="https://www.djangoproject.com/">django</a>.
+<a href="https://flash-empire-apparel.herokuapp.com/">Flash Empire Apparel</a> is a fully working e-commerce site that demonstrates basic/advanced use of the web framework <a href="https://www.djangoproject.com/">django</a>.
 The site is targeted for people who are interested in streetwear fashion, tattoo designs and shopping.
 The site allows users to:
 <ul>
   <li>Sign up and register for an account.</li>
   <li>Browse the store as both a non user and registered user.</li>